forestgrape/coronavirus/5_epidemiological/transmission.md

     - Long-Term Care Facility in Seattle [Honein et al](#honein)
 	- Diamond Princess Cruise Ship anchored in Japan, well analysed by [Mizumoto and colleagues](#mizumoto).
 Observations:
         * Covid-19 spread started between passengers and not equally between passengers and personal.
-        * very high peak values of the reproduction number are observed (over 10):  This is well above the number of close contacts a person usually has and so droplet transmission is unlikely.
+        * Very high peak values of the reproduction number are observed (over 10).

-        The observations favour long range but same room transmission (aerosol and dry form transmission) over droplet transmission and slightly indicate dry form transmission:
+        The observations indicate long range but same room transmission which favours aerosol over droplet transmission:
         * In the droplet model, one would except the personal to be crucial for the junction of the different guest groups, since they have the most short range contacts, which enable droplet transmission.
-        * In the aerosol model about an equal spread would be expected.
-Experience from cooking smells teach, that aerosols spread out locally.
         * Smoke diffuses entire rooms and stays quite long => spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
 Therefor an initial spread in passengers is expected (if the initial spread starts in the passengers) since they spend the time in the same areas.
+        * The reproduction number peak values are well above the number of close contacts a person usually has and so droplet transmission is unlikely.

+        The observed spread patter even favour a small or dry form aerosol over larger aerosol which stay more locally:
+        * For 'large' aerosol transmission about an equal spread would be expected.
+Experience from cooking smells teach, that aerosols spread out locally.

 	- Music Club in Japan (see Introduction [Mizumoto](#mizumoto))
 	- Church in Korea (see Introduction [Mizumoto](#mizumoto))
 	- Hospitals in Northern Italy [LE](#le)